JuliaCon/www.juliacon.org/2026/tickets.md

 ### Is there a discount for speakers?

-Yes, a 20% discount is available for speakers.
-The 20% discount is equivalent to the early bird discounted rate.
-If you are accepted to JuliaCon as a speaker but have missed the early bird tickets, we will send you a discount code after your acceptance.
-Please email us if you did not receive a discount code.
+No, there is no blanket discount available for speakers.
+If you are a speaker and need financial assistance to attend JuliaCon, please submit an application for [speaker support](https://forms.gle/FCf1aGAAybsGsUda9).
+Since the decision on speaker support may occur after the early-bird deadline, submitting an application will guarantee you the 20% early-bird discount rate even if your application was not successful.

 ### Is there a discount for non-profits?
 There is not a discount for non-profits in general.